 The Art Club provides fellowship and plans activities for students who like art.
 Any interested District 127 student is welcome to join.
 You do not have to be enrolled in an art class.
 Students plan fundraisers and participate in Homecoming.
 Other activities may include: working on individual art projects, helping with the spring student art show, setting up exhibits, and planning a field trip to a gallery, art museum, or art event.

 Meetings are on Thursdays in the Art Room (B203) from 3:15-4:15.

-Encore! is the group for students who wish to be involved in the high school’s theatre program.
-Its primary purpose is to produce three shows during the season: a comedy or drama, student-directed one-acts, and a musical.
-Additionally, Encore! provides social and educational opportunities in the theatre by sponsoring trips to see professional, community, and high school shows in the area, and by arranging and attending state and national theatre festivals.
-The group serves as the umbrella organization to the local chapter of the International Thespian Society and participates in several theatre related service projects throughout the year.
-Membership is open to all students interested in any part of theatre production: acting, directing, set design and construction, lighting design and implementation, sound engineering, costuming, and stage management.
+Green room is a group for students who wish to be involved in the high school’s theatre program.
+Its primary purpose is to produce three plays during the season: a comedy or a drama, student directed one acts, and a musical.
+Additionally, Green Room provides social and educational opportunities in the theatre by sponsoring trips to see professional, community, and high school shows in the area, and by arranging and attending state and local theatre festivals.
+The group serves as the umbrella organization to the local chapter of the International Thespian Society.
+Membership is open to all students interested in any part of theatre production: cast, set design and construction, make-up, costuming, house management, stage management, and crews.

 This ensemble will explore different styles in jazz literature.
 Instruments include saxophones, trumpets, trombones, percussion, piano, and guitar.
 It is a select group that may perform at school concerts as well as other public engagements.